ismir/proceedings-builder/2021_scripts/README.md

 Update the front matter and section headings as needed.
 These are all saved as PDF files in the `external` directory, and included in the proceedings with the \includepdf command in the `tutorials.tex`, `keynotes.tex`, and `2021_Proceedings_ISMIR.tex` files.
 Add or remove files as needed.
 (Since these sections can change considerably from year-to-year, there's probably no benefit to automating this step.)

+This step involves seeking inputs from different sub-teams within the ISMIR 2021 organization team to gather inputs.
+Importantly, it also involves approaching the ISMIR board to the ISMIR tech team to reserve an ISBN for the final ISMIR 2021 proceedings.
+Once you have an ISBN, we can use any of the online ISBN barcode generators to generate a barcode image to add to the proceedings PDF.

 When configured, run the `00-run.sh` bash script.
 It will compile the `2021_Proceedings_ISMIR.tex` file, generate the author index, perform some text normalization, and recompile everything twice more.
 ```